W-L-W/w-l-w.github.io/_pages/about.md

 I'm a PhD student at the University of Cambridge supervised by [Sergio Bacallado](http://www.statslab.cam.ac.uk/~sb2116/).
 My master's degree specialised in probability and theoretical statistics, but since then my research has transitioned from applied stats and machine learning through to AI Safety.

 I am convinced of both the transformative opportunities and catastrophic risks presented by the next generation of AI systems.
-I am working to increase the potential for upside and decrease the potential for downside from AI.
+I am working to increase the potential for upside and decrease the potential for downside.

 I usually work from [Meridian](https://www.meridiancambridge.org/) office, from which I help with initiatives by [Cambridge AI Safety Hub](https://www.cambridgeaisafety.org) (CAISH) and [Geodesic Research](https://www.geodesicresearch.org/).